BenSova/Patched-Sur/README.md

 #### How would I update macOS?
 (Not in current release)

-To update macOS, you need to launch the post-install app and click `Update macOS`.
-Then, select the version you want to update to, (the latest version should be pre-selected).
-Once it finishes downloading the package, it will prompt you to insert a USB drive, (unless `Install macOS Big Sur Beta` is plugged in, in which will skip the prompt and select the drive).
-Then, copy the installer onto the USB.
-After that, boot into the installer and reinstall macOS onto your Big Sur drive.
-Once that is complete, you can boot into macOS, rerun the post-install patch kexts tool, and enjoy the latest version of macOS Big Sur.
+To update macOS, follow the steps below.

+**1.** Launch the post-install app and click `Update macOS`.

+**2.** Select the version you want to update to, (the latest version should be pre-selected).

+**3.** Once it finishes downloading the package, it will prompt you to insert a USB drive, (unless `Install macOS Big Sur Beta` is plugged in, in which will skip the prompt and select the drive).

+**4.** Copy the installer onto the USB.

+**5.** Boot into the installer and reinstall macOS onto your Big Sur drive.

+**6.** Once that is complete, you can boot into macOS, rerun the post-install patch kexts tool, and enjoy the latest version of macOS Big Sur.